psoukie/psoukie.github.io/_notes/originality-and-ownership-in-digital-arts.md

 ---
 title: Originality and Ownership in Digital Art
-summary: How do concepts of originality and ownership transfer from physical to digital art?
-And are some historical works of art digital in nature?
 series: [arts, technology]
 tags: [art, cryptoart, NFT, analog, digital]
 image: quantized-starry-night.jpg
 caption: (_Quantized Starry Night_, source image from puzzlewarehouse.com, edited by Pavel Soukenik)
-date: 2021-03-18
+started: 2021-03-18
-updated: 2022-01-25
+date: 2022-01-25
 toc: true
 lede: true
 ---

 The idea of owning an original digital art can be both intriguing and confusing.
 How do the concepts of originality and ownership transfer from physical to digital art?
-And are some historical works of art digital in nature?
+And are some historical works of art digital in nature?<!--more-->

 Crypto art has been making headlines over the past several months with reports of pieces of digital art fetching record-breaking sums in auctions.
 After each major transaction, there have been articles both questioning and defending the legitimacy and value of crypto art.